George Wesler

 THE EARLY EARTH

-The early Earth must have been a vision of hell, an elemental place of rock and gases, where the sun was fainter than now and the moon, orbiting at less than a tenth of its current distance, looked immense.
-The terrain was unimaginable, all scalding rock, unbearable heat, and choking fumes.
-Since then, its surface has cooled, continents have drifted, mountains have risen and eroded, and life has emerged benign and green.
+The early Earth must have been a vision of hell—an elemental world of rock and gas—where the Sun was fainter than it is today, and the Moon, orbiting at less than a tenth of its current distance, appeared immense.
+The terrain was unimaginable: scalding rock, unbearable heat, and choking fumes.
+Since then, the surface has cooled, continents have drifted, mountains have risen and eroded, and life has emerged—benign and green.

 MINERAL DEPLETION

-The longevity and vitality of your life are relative to your lifestyle, activities, and health.
-Much of your health depends on the nutrient value your body receives.
-We are what we eat, they say, so all of us should be alarmed by new research from several well-recognized research teams that suggest the nutritional value of modern foods isn’t just declining, it’s collapsing.
-This research is a warning of imminent approaching danger!
-We are losing our minerals, the fundamental source and the basic building blocks of life.
-I’m not just referring to processed foods.
-I’m talking about fresh fruits and vegetables and basic foodstuffs such as milk, cheese, beef, and chicken.
+The longevity and vitality of one’s life are closely linked to lifestyle, activity, and overall health.
+Much of this health depends on the nutrients the body receives.
+As the saying goes, we are what we eat—and we should all be alarmed by recent findings from several well-recognized research teams indicating that the nutritional value of modern foods is not merely declining but collapsing.
+This research serves as a warning of imminent danger: we are losing our minerals, the fundamental sources and basic building blocks of life.
+And this decline does not concern only processed foods—it extends to fresh fruits and vegetables, as well as basic foodstuffs such as milk, cheese, beef, and chicken.

 IRON

-Further on, I will produce evidence that during the last 60 years, the level of iron, a vital mineral for good health, has dropped 55 percent in the average rump steak.
+There is evidence that, over the last 60 years, the level of iron, a vital mineral for good health, has decreased by 55 percent in the average rump steak.
 During the same period, magnesium plummeted by 21 percent, and calcium was also significantly lower.
 In fact, every mineral, except the three used to fertilize today’s farmlands, was anywhere from 10 percent to 40 percent lower than 60 years ago.

 DOWN ON THE FARM

-The long-term prospects of diminishing nutritional value of our foods are alarming!
-The problem is real, and what is even more alarming is that there is nothing we can do about it!
-World Governments are concerned about climate change, and some effort is being made, slowly, I might add, to address this catastrophe.
-I’m sure global warming could be reversed if every country put forth the initiative to reduce the elements that threaten our atmosphere.
 But what are World Governments going to do to re-mineralize the soils?
 Absolutely nothing because this is impossible on a worldwide scale.
-Yes, farmers could fallow and let their land lay idle for a year or two.
-This would improve the food somewhat, but it would not put back the depleted minerals.
-They are gone, and they likely will never be back in the top eight feet of the Earth’s surface, where our plants grow, until the earth encounters another ice age, and according to some experts, that is probably about 90,000 years away.
+Yes, farmers could fallow and let their land lie idle for a year or two.
+This would improve the food somewhat, but it would not replenish the depleted minerals.
+They are gone, and they likely will never be back in the top eight feet of the Earth’s surface, where our plants grow, until the Earth encounters another ice age, and according to some experts, that is probably about 90,000 years away.

 INDUSTRIAL AGRICULTURE

-Despite all the apparent advances in broadacre industrial agriculture, the nutritional qualities of our basic foodstuffs have been declining rapidly during this century.
+Despite the apparent advances in broadacre industrial agriculture, the nutritional qualities of our basic foodstuffs have been declining rapidly over the past century.
 Many of our modern-day farmers are on a treadmill of dependency on fertilizers, pesticides, insecticides, and plant food that creates abnormal growth and very little nutrition due to a lack of minerals in the soil.
-The food and farm industries don’t like to hear about mineral depletion in soils, but the new findings are totally in line with other prominent research that leads to one shocking conclusion.
-Chemically dependent modern farming methods do not produce nutritious food for several reasons.
-In the first place, they are not designed to and can’t because of the mineral problem.

-These mineral deficiencies exist all over the world.
-I admire the Government of the United Kingdom because they acknowledge and are not ashamed of the problem and also admit they have a mineral depletion catastrophe.
-In 2000, the Soil Association quoted figures from the Department of Environment, Food, and Rural Affairs, that trace minerals in the UK fruit and vegetables had fallen by 76 percent.
-Similar figures from the United States Department of Agriculture indicated that this wasn’t just a British problem.
-Soil mineral depletion presents the greatest test, overall, that humans have yet faced.
-We can’t wait generations to screw around with this calamity.
-We have to take steps now to slow down the minerals depletion problem.
+These mineral deficiencies are prevalent worldwide.
+I admire the Government of the United Kingdom because it acknowledges and is not ashamed of the problem, and also admits they have a mineral depletion catastrophe.
+In 2000, the Soil Association quoted figures from the Department for Environment, Food, and Rural Affairs, that trace minerals in the UK fruit and vegetables had fallen by 76 percent.

 MINERAL BUILDING BLOCKS